rschapiro/Portfolio/content/goals.md

 - evaluate the functionality of different modifiers, amongst Subdivision, Mirror and Solidify
 - evaluate the tools used in the modeling and the editing stage, and when to transission from one to another
-- Blender workspace (modeling and sculpting)
+- evaluate the uses of different Blender workspaces modeling and sculpting

 ## VR in Unity